icabulo/backend-assesment-mirv26/README.md

 Use your REST client to make the request to the available endpoints.
 You can find a list of endpoints in the table below.

-Also, the is a folder in the repo with a backup file that has a collection of requests that can be imported into your REST Client (see folder src/restclient_backup_collection).
+Also, there is a folder in the repository with a backup file that has a collection of requests that can be imported into your REST Client (see folder src/restclient_backup_collection).

 #### **_Workflow example_**